-To ensure the plan updates will be maintained, there is a clear understanding that this interim plan would be further developed with the Resiliency Plan in collaboration with the University of the Virgin Islands.
+During the development of this plan update, there is a clear understanding that this interim plan would be further developed with the Resiliency Plan in collaboration with the University of the Virgin Islands.
 The Virgin Islands Territorial Emergency Management Agency (VITEMA) is updating and greatly expanding the U.S. Virgin Islands (USVI) Territorial Hazard Mitigation Plan (HMP).
 2017 Pre-disaster Mitigation (PDM) funds are being used to provide a concise and limited update of the current 2014 Territorial Hazard Mitigation Plan, and this update will be coordinated with the broader Comprehensive Plan scope of work.